-In 4, Durandal travels through France, Poland, Germany, Zaftra (Russia), and Gibralta.
+In 4, Durandal travels through the UK, Germany, Denmark, Poland, Zaftra (Russia), Ukraine, Portugal, and France.

-In 5, Walter's story takes him all over the place - from Huffman Island to Kiribati, Cambodia, Brazil, and Alaska.
+In 5, Walter's story takes him all over the place - from Huffman Island to Kiribati, Azerbaijan, Cambodia, Brazil, Peru, and Alaska.

 Rook the Detonator tries it too in Gun Hazard, his words are almost those.